 Worditude’s Three Principles Of Online Content Marketing

-You can create online content that works for you 24/7, attracting the right clients to your business.
+You can create online content that works for you 24/7, attracting the right clients to your small business.
 You make the effort to create the content once, and the content keeps working for you around the clock (long after you’ve closed the laptop lid and slipped into your bunny onesie).

 Here’s how that works:

 #1 You can grow your business and make more money by building relationships with your prospects.

 #2 You can build these relationships be creating online content that helps them get to know you better.

 #3 Your online content reflects the real you, in all your credible, likeable and value-adding glory.

 There are dozens of different components that you could add to your content marketing strategy (social media, app development, brochures), but as you are looking for a steady flow of customers rather than global domination, I’m going to concentrate just on the core areas.

 What’s right for your business may be different, but these are usually a good place to start.

 ♥ What makes you the right person to provide that product/service.